alt-react/Active-Directory-Home-Lab/README.md

    * select "Try or Install Ubuntu Server" and hit the enter key
    * hit enter 6 times for default settings
    * at the "Mirror check still running" section, choose "continue", and hit enter
-   * at the "Guided storage configuration menu, use the down arrow to navigate to "Done" option, then hit "enter"
+   * at the "Guided storage configuration menu, use the down arrow to navigate to the "Done" option, then hit "Enter"
-   * at the "Storage configuringation menu", use the down arrow to navigate do "Done", hit "enter", then go to "Continue" and hit enter
+   * at the "Storage configuration menu", use the down arrow to navigate to "Done", hit "enter", then go to "Continue" and hit enter
    * at the "Profile setup screen", enter whatever name, server name, username, and password you like, then navigate to "Done" and hit "enter"
    * hit "enter" to skip "Ubuntu Pro"
    * install "Open SSH" if you'd like
-   * install whatever "Featured server snaps" you's like, then navigate to "Done" and hit enter
+   * install whatever "Featured server snaps" you'd like, then navigate to "Done" and hit enter
-   * after installation, navigate to "reboot now" option, then hit "enter"
+   * after installation, navigate to the "reboot now" option, then hit "enter"
    * if you see "cdrom failed to unmount error". hit "enter"

 </details>